 Wine Rating: 93

 December is my favorite month – for drinking.
-This time of year I tend to acquiesce to over-indulgence; eating too much, buying to many gifts, feeling more melancholy than usual and more often than not… drinking too much during family gatherings or office parties.
+This time of year I tend to acquiesce to over-indulgence; eating too much, buying too many gifts, feeling more melancholy than usual and more often than not… drinking too much during family gatherings or office parties.
 Yes, this festive time is about going over-the-top and dealing with it all in January with a ‘New’ attitude.
 Nevertheless, this month’s columns focus is all about the grape.
 A faultless time of year for wine lovers… or is it?
-My wife, my family and my good friends know one thing when it comes to me and gift giving: “do not buy me wine.”
+My wife, my family, and my good friends know one thing when it comes to me and gift giving: “do not buy me wine.”
 It’s that simple.
 So if you know someone who is any kind of aficionado, an enthusiast, a devotee of any sort, nine times out of ten you will end up getting them something they already have or something they find second-rate.
 I don’t want to appear crass or unappreciative, but rather save you money and disappointment when the intended recipient meets your gift with a less than overwhelming reception or you learn later that they gave it away at the ‘white elephant’ party or worse… they just pitched it.
 It has happened time and time again.

 I love wine, but not just any wine.
 I love (and demand) a ‘damn good wine’.
 As my palate continues to develop (and as I have shared in previous reviews) it’s becoming harder and harder to drink lesser quality wines and this holds true for my wife as well.
-Her pallet has enhanced to the point where she’d be quite pleased if our nightly wine was no less that $40 per bottle.
+Her pallet has enhanced to the point where she’d be quite pleased if our nightly wine was no less than $40 per bottle.
 We’re not drinking $40 bottles of wine nightly, but I think we are on our way there (if that sounds like you… start saving now).
-To be clear, that ‘damn good wine’ is based on what I have grown accustom and how my palate has matured.
+To be clear, that ‘damn good wine’ is based on what I have grown accustomed and how my palate has matured.
 As an additional note, I am not a heavy Bordeaux drinker.
 I appreciate and acknowledge that Bordeaux is the greatest region to ever exist for wine.
-I have fond memories of fine French reds, but it is not my go to varietal.
-Even if you spent $1000 on a Château Mouton Rothschild, I would not appreciate it as much as a highly sought after $300 California Pinot Noir [Marcassin Pinot Noir Three Sisters, 2006 – Hint, Hint].
+I have fond memories of fine French reds, but it is not my go-to varietal.
+Even if you spent $1000 on a Château Mouton Rothschild, I would not appreciate it as much as a highly sought-after $300 California Pinot Noir [Marcassin Pinot Noir Three Sisters, 2006 – Hint, Hint].
 Again, I do not want to come across as ungrateful or thoughtless… I totally get that the where ‘gift giving’ is concerned; it really is the thought that counts.
 I am just attempting to share some insight with you when it comes to the ‘collector types’ in your life, getting them something in the area that they are an expert may not be the best ‘go to’ and they don’t have to fain appreciation and curse you when you are not there.

 With all that now out in the open, I hope I have not put a damper on your gift giving ideas this year.
-It’s for all the reasons I just mentioned that that I do not bring great wine to family gatherings.
+It’s for all the reasons I just mentioned that I do not bring great wine to family gatherings.
 I bring nice wine, but not fine wine.
 Why?
 If someone does not have a palate for a great selection they will not notice the nuances, the color, the complexity, the rarity, the beauty.
 To those who have not taken the time to really learn what makes an amazing wine so special, to them it’s ‘just wine’ and something to slug down with the holiday ham.
 I know I’m being fairly snooty about this, but I hope you will appreciate it when you call me for a wine recommendation for that dinner at your boss’s house.

 Also do not get me another f-ing corkscrew!
 I have a cabinet full of corkscrews; battery powered, air powered, vintage, oyster handled, silver plated, carbon fiber; actually I do like the carbon fiber one.
 So now that I have totally Grinched the holiday season with my persnickety attitude, let’s see what lovely holiday wine I have chosen for us.